A unique identifier

-When a fingerprint is found at a crime scene, this is known as a ‘finger mark’ or ‘latent print’.
-By cross-checking these against other prints in police databases, these prints have the potential to link a series of crimes together, or to place a suspect at the scene of a crime.
+When a fingerprint is found at a crime scene it is known as a ‘finger mark’ or ‘latent print’.
+Cross-checking these against other prints in police databases has the potential to link a series of crimes together, or to place a suspect at the scene of a crime.

-While most national police have their own country database of fingerprints, INTERPOL has an international fingerprint database which we call the automatic fingerprint identification system (AFIS).
+INTERPOL runs an international fingerprint database known as the automatic fingerprint identification system (AFIS).

-Authorized users in member countries can view, submit and cross-check records of people, for example, where they suspect there may be an international aspect to the crime.
+Authorized users in member countries can cross-check records from their national fingerprint databases against AFIS, where they think there may be an international aspect to the crime.
 The AFIS contains more than 220,000 fingerprint records and more than 17,000 crime scene marks.

 - For individuals who are unknown in the database, this takes only a few minutes (automatic search)